Fios-Quest/YouTube-Scripts/src/fun/rust-is-hard.md

 Particularly if, like me,

-you have don't have the best opinion of yourself
+you have don't have the highest opinion of yourself

 "If I can do it, it must be easy"

-But we need to be honest, programming is tricky.
+But we need to be honest,

+programming is tricky.

 It can be deeply frustrating when things don't work